tpawlonka/MechanicalNeuroevolution/README.md

 All use must comply with the GPL v3 license as outlined in LICENSE.md

+libGDX, Box2D and Scene2D are distributed under the Apache 2.0 license, which is compatible with GPL v3.

 ## Gradle

 This project uses [Gradle](https://gradle.org/) to manage dependencies.